 Shooty Troops is a small fast-paced game that doesn’t rely much on text.
 But because it’s a mobile game the main goal was to translate strings in a concise manner to avoid any cropped text.
 Also because we knew the client wasn’t planning any extensive localization testing.

-Localizing in a concise manner is vital not only for mobile products, but for any UI strings.
+Localizing concisely is vital not only for mobile products, but for any product with a UI.

-Therefore, for any localizer it’s important to internalize and always remember this Golden Localization Rule:
+Therefore, it’s important for any localizer to internalize and follow this Golden Localization Rule:

 The translation is wrong, if it won’t work in the client’s UI, even if it’s been translated “right” and beautiful